 Verify any type of data for any entity or individual in a secure and scalable way.

-Built using W3C standards, the Elastos DID provides greater transparency and seamless integration with identity verification partners.
+Built using W3C standards, the DID provides greater transparency and seamless integration with identity verification partners.

 Personal Data Storage

-Decentralized storage with Elastos Hive 2.0 is a new architectural model that allows users to ‘own their own data’.
-With this technology users can now benefit from a powerful line of features including Vault selection, accessibility, data sandboxing, and DID integration.
+Another new advancement in this area is Decentralized storage allowing users to ‘own their own data’.
+With this technology users can now benefit from a powerful line of features including selection, accessibility, data sandboxing, and DID integration.

 Message from the team:

-At Tuum Technologies we believe anything is possible when powered by Elastos decentralized technologies.
+At Tuum Technologies we believe anything is possible when powered by decentralized technologies.
 Developers with vision, creativity, and ability to rapidly pivot throughout the expansion of decentralized technologies will succeed in spades.
-We look forward to seeing Social+ decentralized platforms tackle new challenges and emerge prosperous in the realm of Web 3.0 (See www.tuum.tech to learn more)
+We look forward to seeing Social+ decentralized platforms tackle new challenges and emerge prosperous (See www.tuum.tech to learn more)